 Take a look at the latest Pew Research reports for the breakdown on demographics — ‘as of January 2014, 74% of online adults use social networking sites.’

 Godin states that 58% of U.S. adults will never read another book after high school (wow, that’s depressing).
 That means you have 42% of the population that does read as your potential demographic…kinda.
 Now you have to break that down into the chunks that read your particular genre.
 Now you have to find them — and if 74% of them are online on social media sites…why on earth wouldn’t you be online with them?

 Here’s a quick breakdown (Source: Pew Research) of adults (18+) as of January 2014 (numbers do not add up to 100):

 Long before it’s out.
 As Godin says, three years before you release it.
-That doesn’t seem realistic to most, so I find that three to six months usually do the best.
-Most authors start marketing three months after it’s out, when they’re in that ‘freak out, oh my god, what have I just done,’ phase.
+That doesn’t seem realistic to most, so I find six months usually is best.
+Most authors start marketing three months after it’s out, when they’re in that ‘freak out, oh my god, what have I just done?’ phase.
 Don’t be that author.

 The trick to pre-marketing is understanding what you want people to know about you, your book, and your brand.
 (The suggestions below apply, whether or not your book is out.)
 The difference is that you have time to really build authentic relationships with readers, instead of freaking out in desperation for someone, anyone dear gawd please to notice you in the sea of thousands of other books out now.